 This legal world, WL will not resemble a or WM before TM and WL will never exactly resemble a.
 But because they exactly overlap at TM and obey thereafter the same laws, WL and WM will resemble each other forevermore.
 In particular WL will resemble a in exactly the ways WM does at TA and the theory we are considering now is that is resemblance at TA that matters.
 If that is so it doesn't matter how WL got to be the way it was prior to TM.
 A fortiori, we can be as confident that there is a WL, as described, as we are confident that there is a WM.

 If we count as the closest worlds – not the miraculous ones like WM – but instead their legal counterparts like WL, we are going to get the same results as SMALL MIRACLES with no miracles.
 The only attraction of SMALL MIRACLES in the first place was that it seemed to get the right results – that is the ones folks get.
 This way of doing things gives us those results while respecting the folk disdain for the miraculous.

 Thus the theory I've labeled the "Legalized Miracles" theory.
-It is the invention of Phillip Goggans in a "Do the Closest Counterfactual Worlds Contain Miracles" Pacific Philosophical Quarterly 73 (2):137 - 149 (1992)paper in 1992 and from now on I'm just going to call it 'Goggans' Theory'.
+It is the invention of Phillip Goggans in a paper in 1992 and from now on I'm just going to call it 'Goggans' Theory'.